keonaabad/keonaabad/README.md

 - 🌱 I’m currently learning **C++, Assembly**

-- 👯 I’m looking to collaborate on **A web game project or hackathon projects**
+- 👯 I’m looking to collaborate on **a web game project or hackathon projects**

 - 🤝 I’m looking for help with **finding a summer 2024 internship**